mailpile/gui-o-matic/PROTOCOL.md

     ...
         "font_styles": {
-            # Style used by labels in the main window
+            # Style used by status display titles in the main window
-            "label": {
+            "title": {
                 "family": "normal",
                 "points": 18,
                 "bold": True
             },

-            # Style used by hints (sub-labels) in the main window
+            # Style used by status display details in the main window
-            "hint": {
+            "details": {
                 "points": 10,
                 "italic": True
             },

-            # The main-window may have a standalone status element, for
+            # The main-window may have a standalone notification element,
-            # messages that don't go anywhere else.
+            # for messages that don't go anywhere else.
-            "status": { ... },
+            "notification": { ... },

             # The progress reporting label on the splash screen
             "splash": { ... }